ibm-cloud-docs/ssl-certificates/manage-ssl-certificates.md

 * Organization Name
 * Validity Period

-That's it!

 ## Editing a certificate

-Activating the triangle to the left of a certificate will reveal the certificate parts in their entirety.
+Activating the triangle to the left of a certificate reveals the certificate parts in their entirety.
 This also allows the certificate parts to be edited.
-A note may be added, and when necessary the certificate may be removed.
-Also listed is a list of services that are currently utilizing the certificate.
+A note can be added, and when necessary the certificate can be removed.
+Also listed is a list of services that are currently using the certificate.

-Important Note: Only certificates that are not associated with services may have their "private key," "certificate," or "intermediate certificate" parts updated.
-The certificate can also not be removed.
+**Note**: Only certificates that are not associated with services can have their "private key," "certificate," or "intermediate certificate" parts updated.
+The certificate also cannot be removed.

-You may modify the note at any time.
+You can modify the note at any time.

 ## Removing a certificate

-In order to remove a certificate, simply follow the steps to edit it and select the "Confirm certificate removal" checkbox and save.
+To remove a certificate, follow the steps to edit it and select "Confirm certificate removal" and save.

 ### API